 Many exercise programs and tests used to measure heart function are based on an unreliable MAXIMUM HEART RATE formula that predicts the fastest your heart can beat and still pump blood through your body.
-Although this formula is the golden standard used today, it is not based on science.
+Although this formula is the gold standard used today, it is not based on science.

 Dr. Sam Fox is one of the most respected heart specialists in the world.
 In the 1960s, he was very helpful to me when I was competing, planning and setting up running programs.
 In 1970 he was the director of the United States Public Health Service Program to Prevent heart disease.
 He and a young researcher named William Haskell were flying to a meeting.
 They put together several studies comparing maximum heart rate and age.
 Sam Fox took out a pencil and plotted a graph of age verses maximum heart rate and noticed that maximum heart rate appeared to equal to 220 minus a person’s age.
 They reported this observation, and for the last 40 years, the formula has been taught in physical education courses and used to test heart function and athletic fitness.
 The whole concept of maximum heart rate and the formula that it is equal to 220 minus your age is flawed.